rapidsai/cloud-ml-examples/triton/kubernetes/AWS/FIL/README.md

 kubectl get pods -n kube-system -l k8s-app=metrics-server
 ```

-### Install `istio`
+### Install `istio` on your EKS cluster
 Install the demo profile of `istio` by doing
 ```shell
 istioctl install --set profile=demo
 ```
-This will install the "Istio core", "Istiod", "Ingress gateways" and "Egress gateways" along with exposing all the necessary ports for gRPC and http connections for the ingres gateways.
+This will install the "Istio core", "Istiod", "Ingress gateways" and "Egress gateways" along with exposing all the necessary ports for gRPC and http connections for the ingress gateways.

 Finally, enable sidecar injection to the triton pods in the default namespace:
 ```shell